Have you exceeded the yearly Social Security earnings limit? Or think you might?

 - You do not have to write any checks to Social Security to pay them back unless you want to

-- Benefits resume the month after they withhold benefits due to overpayment
+- Benefits resume the month after they’ve withheld benefits due to overpayment.
+This is over time depending on your situation.

-- After you reach full retirement age, they recalculate your benefit amount to give you credit for any months in which you did not receive a benefit because of your earnings.
+- After you reach full retirement age, they recalculate your benefit amount to give you credit for any months you did not receive a benefit because of your earnings.

 Related Articles You May Like: